 Security awareness and crime prevention programs on personal safety are sponsored by various departments at KSU throughout the year.
 Security awareness programs are designed to inform students and employees about campus security procedures and practices and to encourage students and employees to be responsible for their own security and the security of others.
+Approximately 31 classes were held at KSU in 2012.
 University Police facilitate programs for students, faculty, staff, orientations, organizations and residential housing.
 Residence Life and other offices under the Dean for Student Success offer programs for students specifically.
 Crime Prevention and Security Awareness Programs available include:

 Crime Prevention Lecture